Wellet-fun/wellet-reservations-api-docs/README.md

 ]
 ```
 ## Get Venue Reservations
 Returns the list of reservations confirmed for a particular venue and a particular date.
+Note: reservations that have reached the maximum number of payments are not returned, as they are not valid anymore to record payments.

 ```
 GET /venues/{venueId}/reservations